attilaeross/learning/javascript/classes.md

 class Dog extends Animal {
   constructor(name) {
-    super(name); // call the super class constructor and pass in the name parameter }
+    super(name); // call the super class constructor and pass in the name parameter
+    //if not called --> ReferenceError: Must call super constructor in derived class before accessing 'this' or returning from derived constructor
+  }

   speak() {